The Vermont Statutes Online

 (2) has an office established or maintained in this State that uses the title “CPA” or “CPA firm”; or

-(3) does not have an office in this State but performs services described in subdivision 13(1)(A)(i), (iii), or (iv) of this title for a client with a home office in this State.
+(3) does not have an office in this State but performs services described in subdivision 13(1)(A)(i), (iii), or (iv) of this chapter for a client with a home office in this State.

 (b) A firm that does not have an office in this State may perform those services set forth in subdivision 13(1)(A)(ii), 13(1)(A)(v), or 13(3) of this chapter for a client with a home office in this State, may otherwise practice public accounting as authorized under this chapter, and may use the title “CPA” or “CPA firm” without a registration issued only if the firm: